LesFerch/WinSetView/Manual.md

 Rename CaptureCustom.reg to WinSetViewCustom.reg and place it in the AppData folder to have it applied by WinSetView.
 WinSetView.ps1 will import the file WinSetViewCustom.reg after all other settings are applied.
 This will override any settings applied by WinSetView!

 Please, if you don't know what you're doing, avoid this level of customization!

+**WinSetView.vbs** A simple launcher for WinSetView.ps1 that may come in handy for system administrators.

 ## Command Line Operation